Kanin/PyPixel/README.md

 PyPixel
 =======

-A Python Wrapper for The Hypixel API.
+A Python Wrapper for The Hypixel API (https://api.hypixel.net).
 By @TheDestruc7i0n and @WireSegal